 - Severe liver disease.

 - Poor nutrition.

 - Malabsorption of protein (for example, in Crohn's disease or in coeliac disease).

-- Protein-losing enteropathies (for example, severe bowel inflammation or infection such as cholera).
+- Bowel conditions which result in leakage of protein (for example, severe bowel inflammation or infection such as cholera).

 - Protein loss through kidney problems (for example, nephrotic syndrome).